Some of the best travel insurance policies that cover mental health conditions:

 - M&S Travel offers the ability to choose your baggage cover and choose between £50 or £100 for your excess.
 Getting a quote was quick and easy.

-- Bluebear and Covered2Go have a separate route for declaring medical conditions.
-Both companies recommend that you contact their travel administration facilities over the phone (020 3829 3846 for BlueBear and 020 3829 6587 for Covered2Go).
-When you call both companies have an automated message that recommends using their online system for medical declaration (www.covered2go.medonline.co.uk & www.bluebear.medonline.co.uk ).
+- Bluebear has a separate medical screening process.
+You can't declare a condition alongside getting a quote.
+They recommend that you contact their travel administration facilities over the phone (020 3829 3846).
+When you call an automated message recommends using their online system for medical declaration which can be found at www.bluebear.medonline.co.uk.

 The medical declaration process includes questions about your weight and height, any medication you’re taking and any current medical conditions.